-Campbell is the author of 15 books, with focus on biblical Greek, New Testament interpretation, and the apostle Paul.
+Campbell is the author of 15 books, with focus on ancient Greek, New Testament interpretation, and the apostle Paul.
 His book Paul and Union with Christ was the 2014 Christianity Today Book of the Year in Biblical Studies.
 His latest releases are The Perfect Storm (with Buist M. Fanning & Stanley E. Porter; Peter Lang, 2021), Reading the New Testament as Christian Scripture (with Jonathan T. Pennington; Baker Academic, 2020), and Paul and the Hope of Glory (Zondervan Academic, 2020).

-Campbell is also a highly regarded jazz saxophonist and is a visiting instructor at The Australian National University's School of Music.
+Campbell is also a highly regarded jazz saxophonist and is a visiting instructor at The Australian National University School of Music.
 He is the presenter of two documentary series on the apostles Paul and Peter.

 Campbell lives in Canberra, Australia.